UCSF-CAT-Bioinformatics/2024-08-RNA-Seq-Analysis/data_reduction/01-preproc_htstream_mm.md

 * The set of "AAAA" bases directly adjacent to the Illumina adapter sequence are due to a spacing sequence on the flow cell.
-* The "GGGGG" sequences occur because the NovaSeq 6000 uses a 2-channel detection system, where the "G" base is the absence of signal.
+* The "GGGGG" sequences occur because the NovaSeq X uses a 2-channel detection system, where the "G" base is the absence of signal.
 Once the polymerase reaches the end of the template + spacing sequence it stops, so all subsequent flow cycles produce no signal.

 <img src="preproc_mm_figures/sbs-redgreen-web-graphic.jpg" alt="PrimerDimer" width="80%"/>